acss-io/atomizer/docs/quick-start.md

 The browser should reload the page, displaying all your changes.
 Check the [atomic.css](http://localhost:3000/css/atomic.css) file to see that it only contains the rules for the classes that are being used in the project.

-## Configuration

-Atomizer allows you to define breakpoints, variables/custom values, and predefined classes in a JSON-formatted config file.
-Take a look at [this example](https://github.com/acss-io/atomizer/blob/master/examples/config/atomizer.js) for more information on how configuration is used in Atomizer.
+<p class="noteBox info">Atomizer allows you to define breakpoints, variables/custom values, and predefined classes in a JSON-formatted config file.
+Take a look at <a href="https://github.com/acss-io/atomizer/blob/master/examples/config/atomizer.config.js">this example</a> for more information on how configuration is used in Atomizer.</p>

 ## Next Steps

-From here, learn about [Atomic CSS Architecture](/thinking-in-atomic.html), read the [FAQ](/frequently-asked-questions.html), learn more about [Atomizer](/guides/acss-classes.html) classes and their [syntax](/guides/syntax.html).
+From here, [install](./installation.html) Atomizer in your site, learn about [Atomic CSS Architecture](/thinking-in-atomic.html), read the [FAQ](/frequently-asked-questions.html), learn more about [Atomizer](/guides/atomizer-classes.html) classes and their [syntax](/guides/syntax.html).

 Please visit the [Atomizer](https://github.com/acss-io/atomizer) repository for more information.